LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

 ![broken]({{ site.baseurl }}/images/ThreatCheck.png "ThreatCheck")

 There are tools out there, that will do the job for you.
-Feel free to have a look at [obfuscation section](https://github.com/LuemmelSec/Pentest-Tools-Collection#obfuscation) of my github repo, or just do some creative googling.
+Feel free to have a look at the [obfuscation section](https://github.com/LuemmelSec/Pentest-Tools-Collection#obfuscation) of my github repo, or just do some creative googling.

 ### Wrapping and decrypting code